Nobody gets a divorce without a good reason.

 - Motor vehicles

 Find out more about marital property division here.

 Contact Our Divorce Lawyers in Alberta Today

-If you are going through a divorce in Edmonton, it’s best to involve experienced divorce lawyers as early as possible in the process.
+If you are going through a divorce in Alberta, it’s best to involve experienced divorce lawyers as early as possible in the process.

-The divorce lawyers at Spectrum Family Law in Edmonton will sit down with you and discuss your unique situation if you are filing for divorce or have been served divorce papers.
+The divorce lawyers at Spectrum Family Law in Alberta will sit down with you and discuss your unique situation if you are filing for divorce or have been served divorce papers.

 Please contact us now to schedule a consultation with one of our lawyers.